Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/Quick Study.md

 - Vertical prototyping - providing lots of detail for only few functions

 **Principles of Conceptual Design**
-- Keep and open mind but never forget the users and their context
+- Keep an open mind but never forget the users and their context
 - Discuss ideas with other stakeholders as much as possible
 - Use prototyping to get rapid feedback
 - Iterate, iterate and iterate

-**Interface Design**
+**Interface Metaphor**
 - An interface metaphor is a visual or conceptual analogy that connects the user's mental model of a familiar object or environment to the operation of a software application.
 - By using metaphors, designers can make complex software systems easier to use by leveraging the user's existing knowledge and experience.